Fayum (fossil deposit): Age position

 Investigations into the age of the outcrops in the Fayum and their fossils are based on three different approaches.
-As early as the end of the 19th century, the fossils of the Fayum were classified according to biostratigraphic considerations, for example in the composition of the shark fauna, a classification into the Upper Eocene and the Lower Oligocene was assumed.
-The mollusc community also produced similar results, so that at the turn of the 19th and 20th centuries there was little doubt about an "early Tertiary" (Palaeogene) age classification.
-The biostratigraphy with its relative chronological view was subsequently refined and a faunal succession from the lower to the upper sections was worked out.
+As early as the end of the 19th century, the fossils of the Fayum were classified according to biostratigraphic considerations: for example, in the composition of the shark fauna, a classification into the Upper Eocene and the Lower Oligocene was assumed.
+The mollusc community also produced similar results so that, at the turn of the 19th and 20th centuries, there was little doubt about an "early Tertiary" (Palaeogene) age classification.
+The biostratigraphy, with its relative chronological view, was subsequently refined and a faunal succession from the lower to the upper sections was worked out.
 Especially for the marine deposits, invertebrates such as molluscs and foraminifera proved to be good index fossils.
 For the latter, an age classification into the Middle Eocene, more precisely into the Lutetian, could be made for the lower sections of the Mokattam Group.
-The upper depositional sequences of the group, beginning with the Gharaq Formation, belong to the Bartonian 41 to 38 million years ago.
-The transition to the Priabonian and thus to the Upper Eocene 38 to 34 million years ago is found in the upper Gehannam Formation and is indicated by the change from Truncorotaloides to Globigerinatheka and the appearance of Turborotalia.
+The upper depositional sequences of the group, beginning with the Gharaq Formation, belong to the Bartonian, 41 to 38 million years ago.
+The transition to the Priabonian and thus to the Upper Eocene, 38 to 34 million years ago, is found in the upper Gehannam Formation and is indicated by the change from Truncorotaloides to Globigerinatheka and the appearance of Turborotalia.
 However, there is a certain amount of variation here, so that no exact stratigraphic position can be given.
 An age estimate for the upper terrestrial succession was made several times with the help of mammals.
 However, certain difficulties arise here, as the mammals appear to be strongly endemic in large parts.
 They are composed of originally African forms (Afrotheria) and primarily Eurasian representatives (Laurasiatheria and Euarchontoglires).
-The position of the Gebel-Qatrani Formation proved to be particularly problematic, which, depending on the study, belonged either entirely to the Upper Eocene or the Lower Oligocene or dated to the transition between the two time periods.
+The position of the Gebel-Qatrani Formation proved to be particularly problematic, since, depending on the study, it could belong entirely to the Upper Eocene, entirely to the Lower Oligocene, or a transition between the two time periods.
 Nevertheless, a relative age position could be derived from individual fossil groups.
 Thus, the primates of the Fayum appear to be much more primitive than the phylogenetically younger forms of the Lower Miocene in eastern Africa.
 Due to the peculiarity of the terrestrial mammal fauna in the Fayum region, the "Phiomian" was proposed in 1991 by John A. Van Couvering and Judith A. Harris as a designation for a regional stratigraphic level.